What are the two types of subject-verb agreement in English?

 Of course, it’s not only pronouns that verbs agree with.
 Almost all noun phrases in English can be either singular or plural, and the verbs that agree with these nouns must always be correctly formed.
 The general rule in English then is that if a subject is singular, then its verb must be in its singular form also.
 Verbs become plural, on the other hand, when they agree with a plural subject, as is shown in the following tables:

 Generally then, third-person singular verbs in the present tense end in the inflectional affix –s, such as ‘barks’.
 However, although we have provided two clear and simple rules, because there are so many different types of noun in the English language, because verbs can be separated from their nouns by other phrases, and because noun phrases can be conjoined with words such as ‘either’ or isolated by words such as ‘each’, there is a lot of variation in the language and room for error.
-Lesson 3 and Lesson 4 therefore deal with some common and difficult subject-verb agreement errors that you should learn to recognise and avoid.
+Chapter 3 and Chapter 4 therefore deal with some common and difficult subject-verb agreement errors that you should learn to recognise and avoid.

-Once you’ve completed all four lessons about subject-verb agreement, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about subject-verb agreement, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.